marciopedrocomba/organizze-android-app-clone/README.md

 # organizze-app-clone-android
-This is a simple android mobile app clone of one of the most used app for financial control in Brasil
+This is a simple android mobile app clone of one of the most used app for financial control in Brasil.
+This App was built with Kotlin language and google firebase as the backend database

 ![plot](./screenshots/1.jpg)
 ![plot](./screenshots/2.jpg)